 The WED Foundation produces a wide variety of publications to help us achieve our mission to increase awareness, improve treatments and, through research, find a cure.
-Each of the publications below can be downloaded free of charge as a PDF.
+Some of the publications below can be downloaded free of charge as a PDF while others require a current membership status with the Foundation.
 You must have Adobe Reader installed to view the publications.
 This free program is available by clicking here.
+To become a member and gain access to all of our publications, click here.

 Feel free to print a copy of our publications or email the Foundation to request a print copy.
 Please note that some materials are only available online.
 We are unable to send printed copies outside of the U.S. and Canada.